fajkor/odin-recipes/README.md

 # odin-recipes
 odin-recipes

-This is the first project from the Odin Project carriculum that students are asked to work on.
-The purpose of this project is to put into practice the very basics of HTML5 as taught in the program.
+The purpose of this project is to put into practice some very basics of HTML5.

-Tags like h1, p, a, img etc., and attributes like href, src, alt, will be used.
-Absolute and relative links will be used.
+Tags like h1, p, a, img etc., and attributes like href, src, alt, are used.
+Absolute and relative links are used as well.

-Overall, through this project we will practice how to structure a web page (or website) using HTML5.
+Overall, through this project I practiced how to structure a web page (or website) using HTML5.

+UPDATE:
+I added some CSS styles to this website.

+The styles will be in a separate file and linked to the HTML pages that were created in the beginning of the project.